nikic/PHP-Parser/UPGRADE-4.0.md

 ### Miscellaneous

-* The indenentation handling in the pretty printer has been changed (this is only relevant if you extend the pretty printer).
+* The indentation handling in the pretty printer has been changed (this is only relevant if you extend the pretty printer).
 Previously indentation was automatic, and parts were excluded using `pNoindent()`.
-Now no-indent is the default and newlins that require indentation should use `$this->nl`.
+Now no-indent is the default and newlines that require indentation should use `$this->nl`.

 ### Removed functionality